sanskrit/raw_etexts_english/blogs/manasataramgini/2012/01/2012-01-15_a-note-on-the-tantric-state-among-the-china-s-and-recovery-of-a-lost-vainayaka-ritual.md

 shows the bhakti mudra.

-He performs a digbandha by tying a boundary thread all around the ritual area and uttering the mantra: “OM ki ye ye ye huM ||”.
+He performs a digbandha by tying a boundary thread all around the ritual area and uttering the mantra: “OM ki ye ye ye hum ||”.
 To deploy the yantra he rotates the vinAyaka on the heaven plate to coincide with a deva on the earth plate.
 Then he casts and incantation for that particular prayoga.
 This mantra is not entirely decipherable and ends in